-(4-1) Subject to (5), at least 2 business days prior to an admission of Exempt Securities to its Official List or Equity Securities to its Official List under the sub-heading "Pre-IPO Listings", an Authorised Investment Exchange must provide the AFSA with notice of the decision and include the information specified in (4) above.
+(4-1) Subject to (5), an Authorised Investment Exchange must provide the AFSA with the following information in connection with an admission of Exempt Securities to its Official List or Equity Securities to its Official List under the sub-heading "Pre-IPO Listings":

-(5) An Authorised Investment Exchange must immediately notify the AFSA of any decision to suspend, restore from suspension or de-list any Securities or Units in a Listed Fund from its Official List and the reasons for the decision.
+- (a) a copy of the listing application and supporting documents (if applicable) at least 5 business days before the admission; - (b) a copy of the assessment of the listing application carried out by the Exchange together with a notice of its decision in relation to the listing application at least 2 business days before the admission; and - (c) any information requested by the AFSA. - (5) An Authorised Investment Exchange must immediately notify the AFSA of any decision to suspend, restore from suspension or de-list any Securities or Units in a Listed Fund from its Official List and the reasons for the decision.

 3.6.6.
-Undertaking to comply with AFSA rules
+Undertaking to comply with AIFC rules